Ida B. Wells-Barnett

 [New York Public Library Digital Collections]

-By 1894, Wells-Barnett returned to the other side of the Atlantic, spreading the word on the practice of lynching and the oppression faced by the black community in the United States.
-Wells-Barnett conducted lectures throughout the United Kingdom, clearing up misconceptions on the practice of lynching and inspired the creation of the London Anti-Lynching Committee.
-During her time abroad, Wells-Barnett also spoke out against the lack of support from white women in the suffrage movement who did not care for spreading awareness about lynching.
+By 1894, she had returned overseas, spreading awareness of lynching and racial oppression in the United States.
+She lectured throughout the United Kingdom, addressing misconceptions about lynching and inspiring the formation of the London Anti-Lynching Committee.
+She also criticized the lack of support from white women in the suffrage movement.

 Black Feminism

-Wells-Barnett married Attorney Ferdinand L. Barnett on June 27, 1895, owner of the Conservator newspaper.
-Wells-Barnett became the editor and owner of the Conservator after purchasing the shares from her husband and other shareholders.
-She continued to research lynching and attended political meetings throughout the state of Illinois even with the birth of her first child.
-Wells-Barnett traveled with her nursing baby, supported in her endeavors by her husband and the Women’s State Central Committee who employed a nurse when Wells-Barnett traveled to give lectures on their behalf (I. Wells 206).
+On June 27, 1895, she married attorney Ferdinand L. Barnett, the owner of the Conservator newspaper.
+Wells-Barnett later became the editor and sole owner after purchasing her husband’s shares.
+Even with the birth of her first child, she continued her political work and research.
+She traveled with her nursing baby, supported by her husband and the Women’s State Central Committee, which employed a nurse to assist during her lectures (I. Wells 206).

 Anti-Lynching Activism and Black Leadership

-The anti-lynching efforts of Wells-Barnett cumulated in 1895 with the publishing of A Red Record: Tabulated Statistics and Alleged Causes of Lynchings in the United States, 1892–1893–1894.
-In a hundred pages, Wells-Barnett provided a history of lynching and statistical records on lynchings in the United States.
-She encouraged readers to reflect on the ways they could contribute to the anti-lynching cause and promote justice (I. Wells-Barnett 144).
-A Red Record showcased years of Wells-Barnett’s journalism, encouraging public awareness on lynching and true equality in the law for African Americans in the American South and the rest of the United States.
+Wells-Barnett’s anti-lynching efforts culminated in 1895 with the publication of A Red Record: Tabulated Statistics and Alleged Causes of Lynchings in the United States, 1892–1893–1894.
+In 100 pages, she provided a history and statistical record of lynchings in the United States.
+She urged readers to consider how they could contribute to the anti-lynching cause and pursue justice (I. Wells-Barnett 144).
+The book brought years of research and journalism to the public, promoting awareness and the fight for racial equality.

 Above: Original cover of A Red Record by Ida B. Wells-Barnett, 1895.